 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Canadian officials respond to Trump's joke about '51st state' of the US
+Canadian officials respond to Trump's joke about the '51st state' of the US

 Báo Thanh niênBáo Thanh niên12/12/2024

-Canadian Green Party leader Elizabeth May says US President-elect Donald Trump's 'joke' about Canada becoming the 51st US state is 'not funny'
+Canadian Green Party leader Elizabeth May said that US President-elect Donald Trump's "joke" about Canada becoming the 51st state of the US was "not funny at all."

-According to The Hill , President-elect Trump once took to social media to "tease" Canadian Prime Minister Justin Trudeau and called him the "Governor" of "great Canada."
+According to The Hill , President-elect Trump once took to social media to "mock" Canadian Prime Minister Justin Trudeau, calling him the "Governor" of "Greater Canada."

 Giới chức Canada phản pháo trò đùa của ông Trump về 'bang thứ 51' thuộc Mỹ- Ảnh 1.

-Green Party of Canada Leader Elizabeth May (left) and Canadian Prime Minister Justin Trudeau
+Canadian Green Party leader Elizabeth May (left) and Canadian Prime Minister Justin Trudeau

 "It was a pleasure to have dinner with Governor Justin Trudeau of Canada.
-I look forward to seeing him again soon so we can continue our extensive negotiations on tariffs and trade, the results of which will be truly spectacular for everyone," Mr. Trump shared on the Truth Social platform on December 10.
+I look forward to seeing the Governor again soon so we can continue our extensive negotiations on tariffs and trade, the results of which will be truly spectacular for everyone," Trump shared on the Truth Social platform on December 10.

-Earlier, Mr. Trump also suggested that Canada should become the 51st state of the US and Prime Minister Justin Trudeau should be the governor during a meeting between the two on the evening of November 29 at the Mar-a-Lago estate in Florida (USA).
-"If Canada wants to avoid a series of trade tariffs, it should consider joining the US," Mr. Trump said.
+Earlier, Trump also suggested that Canada should become the 51st state of the US and Prime Minister Justin Trudeau should be its governor during a meeting between the two on the evening of November 29th at the Mar-a-Lago estate in Florida.
+"If Canada wants to avoid being subjected to a series of trade tariffs, it should consider joining the US," Trump said.

-Trump invites Chinese President Xi Jinping to attend inauguration?
+Did Trump invite Chinese President Xi Jinping to his inauguration?

-Commenting on Mr. Trump's recent actions, Canadian Green Party Leader Elizabeth May said on December 10 that she had not seen the post but expressed concern about a similar post by US President-elect Trump.
+Commenting on Trump's recent actions, Canadian Green Party leader Elizabeth May said on December 10 that she had not seen the post but expressed concern about similar posts by US President-elect Trump.

-The leader of Canada's Green Party also called for unity across party lines to protect the country's reputation on the world stage.
+The leader of Canada's Green Party also called for unity among political parties to protect the country's reputation on the world stage.

-"We have to be very, very careful with President-elect Trump, and we have to come together.
-I think all the opposition leaders, all the elements of the Canadian political establishment should come together to make sure that we don't create any cracks that allow Fox News or Trump's social media to take advantage of us and say things about Canada that are not true," May stressed.
+"We have to be very, very careful with President-elect Trump, and we have to stand together.
+I think all the opposition leaders, all the components of Canadian politics should come together to ensure that we don't create any rifts that would allow Fox News or Trump's social media to exploit us and say things that aren't true about Canada," May stressed.

 Source: https://thanhnien.vn/gioi-chuc-canada-phan-phao-tro-dua-cua-ong-trump-ve-bang-thu-51-thuoc-my-185241212133238817.htm